Influential Texas panel recommends halt to use of bite-mark evidence

 While bite marks analysis is used less frequently in U.S. courts now due to DNA testing, it is still used in other countries.

-“Today is the beginning of the end for the use of bite-mark analysis in courts all over the country,” said Peter Bush, a forensic dentistry expert at the University at Buffalo.
+“Today is the beginning of the end for the use of bite-mark analysis in courts all over the country,” said Peter Bush, a forensic dentistry expert at the University of Buffalo.

 But Dr. David Senn, a bite-mark analysis proponent at the Dental School of the University of Texas Health Science Center in San Antonio, said the panel’s recommendation was off the mark.